ZoltanSzeman/cryptology/README.md

 # cryptology
-A repository to store cryptology projects
+A repository to store cryptographic projects